 Canon G1 X Mark III vs Sony A6000

-The Canon PowerShot G1 X Mark III and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in October 2017 and February 2014.
+The Canon PowerShot G1 X Mark III and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in October 2017 and February 2014.
 The G1X Mark III is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Fixed lens compact camera||Mirrorless system camera|

 |24 MP, APS-C Sensor||24 MP, APS-C Sensor|

 |ISO 100-25600||ISO 100-25600 (100-51200)|